PGA Boards and Committees

 Committee on International Security and Arms Control (CISAC) brings the scientific and technical resources of the National Academies to bear on critical problems of peace and security.
 CISAC conducts major policy studies, both in response to requests from the U.S. government and on the committee’s own initiative.
 It also works with counterpart groups in Russia, China, and India to build common understandings of international security issues and to develop common solutions to arms control and security problems.

-Committee on Science, Engineering, and Public Policy (COSEPUP) conducts studies on cross-cutting issues in science and technology policy and monitors key developments in U.S. science and technology policy.
-It is a joint unit of the National Academy of Sciences, National Academy of Engineering, and the Institute of Medicine.
+Committee on Science, Engineering, Medicine and Public Policy (COSEMPUP) conducts studies on cross-cutting issues in science and technology policy and monitors key developments in U.S. science and technology policy.
+It is a joint unit of the National Academy of Sciences, National Academy of Engineering, and the National Academy of Medicine.

 Committee on Women in Science, Engineering, and Medicine (CWSEM) coordinates, monitors, and advocates action to increase the participation of women in science and engineering.
 The committee collects and disseminates information on the education and employment of women scientists and engineers, and recommends ways to enhance women’s advancement in the fields of science, engineering, and medicine.
 Established in 1990 as CWSE, the committee expanded its scope in 2007 to include medicine.